We provide the unique services of a personal chef, without the commitment!

 Market Fruits*

-• slice in halves or quarters, and add to salads and grain bowls
+• slice: cut each cherry into thirds, around the pit, and add to salads and grain bowls

 *Market fruit should always be washed before eating.